Vanua Levu road project focuses on climate-resilient infrastructure

 Building resilience is a key priority as Fiji responds to climate change, natural disasters, and economic shocks.
 This project supports resilience by improving road quality, safety, and reliability, helping communities remain connected during extreme weather events and emergencies.

-Minister for Public Works, Ro Filipe Tuisawau, also stresses that it is important that infrastructure is climate-resilient.
+Minister for public Works, Ro Filipe Tuisawau says also stresses that it is important that infrastructure is climate resilient .

-Fiji Roads Authority Chief Executive Apisai Ketenilagi adds that all new projects must incorporate climate and environmental considerations.
+Fiji Roads Authority Chief Executive Apisai Ketenilagi adds that all new projects are required to incorporate climate and environmental considerations.

 Of course, part of the approach to this project is to bring environment, climate and resilient projects, you know.
 As you can see, the project has been funded by the Chinese government, and they have to bring their own Chinese consultants who come and do the detailed investigation.